A Security Framework for General Blockchain Layer 2 Protocols

 \subsection{Security Properties}

-After introducing the components of our framework $\mathcal{F}_{\text{layer2}}$, we then formally define the security properties that a L2 protocol should realize with the parameter subroutines of our framework.
+While the subroutine functionalities of our framework can be customized to cover the diversity of L2 protocols, any ideal functionality realized by an L2 protocol must enforce a set of fundamental security properties through these subroutines.
+In what follows, we formally define these properties with the ideal functionality subroutines from the client's perspective, independent of the real-world underlying scheme employed by the protocol.

-\textbf{Correct initialization.} A fundamental step for the subsequent execution of the L2 protocol is the correct initialization of the state after a client requests to join the protocol.
-In particular, the check within the subroutine $\mathcal{F}_{\text{open}}$ should guarantee two main perspectives: (1) all the involved honest clients should agree on the initial state; (2) there should be a corresponding state value committed on the blockchain (L1).
-Assuming that the environment issues a request for an honest participant $p_h$ open or join the protocol with an initial state $s_{int}$, we define the following security property to capture the guarantees required during the open procedure formally:
+\textbf{Correct L2 initialization.} A fundamental prerequisite for the subsequent execution of an L2 protocol is the correct initialization of the L2 protocol state after a client requests to join the protocol.
+In particular, the checks within the subroutine $\mathcal{F}_{\text{join}}$ should guarantee two properties: (1) the initial state is proposed by all relevant honest clients, and (2) a corresponding transaction and state have been committed on the L1 blockchain.
+Assuming the environment instructs an honest client $c_h$ to join the protocol with an initial state $s_{\text{init}}$, we define the following security property to formally capture the guarantees required for $\mathcal{F}_{\text{join}}$: